PunGrumpy/image-logger/README.md

   "image": [
     {
       "name": "NAME OF IMAGE",
-      "path": "URL OF IMAGE"
+      "path": "URL OF IMAGE or PATH OF IMAGE" // src/assets/IMAGE_NAME.png },
-    },
     {
       "name": "NAME OF IMAGE",
-      "path": "URL OF IMAGE"
+      "path": "URL OF IMAGE or PATH OF IMAGE" // src/assets/IMAGE_NAME.png }
-    }
   ]
 }